-The Finance Leaders’ Bootcamp – getting up to speed!
-(Run 2) (Online Zoom)
+The Finance Leaders’ Bootcamp (Run 10) (Online Zoom)

 The Finance Leaders’ job is the most challenging and onerous in any company, especially in a public-listed one.
 Most Finance Leaders (Finance Directors, CFO, Finance Managers, Finance Supervisors and the like) are promoted from within the company, and the overriding difficulty is that incumbent does not have the full knowledge of the role and functions of the next level and how to execute them professionally.
 Admittedly, in SMEs, the finance manager may have to function like a CFO.

 Finance Leaders engaged from outside the company are better off as they would have learnt the ropes over time, however daunting.
 Still, the depth and breadth of experience and exposure vary, depending very much on the industries they serve, and the opportunities available to them to handle/manage M&A, due diligence, corporate restructuring, corporate funding, IPO, special projects, and other corporate finance activities.

 This Bootcamp is therefore designed to enhance these knowledge and skillsets and fill gaps, enabling the Finance Leader to function confidently and execute corporate finance activities professionally.
 It is a hugely practice based as case studies are drawn/adapted from actual cases managed by the trainer/facilitator over his more than 40 years of corporate experience as Group CFO and CXO of both large Main Board listed companies and non-listed companies.